eqrx/mauzr-python/README.md

 ![](https://img.shields.io/travis/mauzr/pat-mauzr.svg?maxAge=2592000)
 ![](https://img.shields.io/github/tag/mauzr/pat-mauzr.svg?maxAge=2592000)

-Mauzr is a hardware focussed multi-agent framework written in python.
-You can implement your own smart environment or cyber-physical system with help of this project.
+Mauzr is a hardware focussed multi-agent framework written in Python and C.
+It is intended to aid in the implementation of IoT applications, smart environments and cyber-physical systems (or whatever else the latest buzzword may be ;) The primary difference to other IoT-Frameworks is the use of *distributed drivers*:
+As much of the logic governing the embedded devices and their peripherals as possible is located in networked agents (rather than the device itself).
+This allows for an easier integration with high-level  programming languages and other frameworks.

 Motivation
 ----------
 I like to develop smart environments and spend a lot of my time doing so.
-When I also started to write my master thesis on a similar topic, I realised I can save a lot of time merging some of my projects into a development framework to simplify creation of new agents.
+When I also started to write my master thesis on a similar topic, I realised that I could save a lot of time merging some of my projects into a development framework to simplify creation of new agents.
-Personally I dislike the assumption that a network can be "*isolated and secure*", so the framework needs to be secure, robust and reliable.
+I personally dislike the assumption that a network can be "*isolated and secure*", so the framework needs to be secure, robust and reliable.

 Documentation